ricardoaugusto/simple-builder-pattern-explanation/README.md

 >
 > Dev: Ok, and how should it behave?
 Can you please tell me some details?
 >
-> Client: the customer should be able to select 1 shirt, 1 trousers, 1 pair of shoes.
+> Client: The customer should be able to select 1 shirt, 1 trousers, 1 pair of shoes.
 It's that simple.
 >
-> Dev: Ok let me get into code!
+> Dev: Let me get into code!
 We'll talk later today.
 >
 > Client: Ok sounds good.

-So the Dev proceeds with this little info at hand, and creates a simple Class like this:
+The Dev proceeds with this little info at hand, and creates a simple `Outfit Class` like this:

 ```php
 class Outfit {